John L. Watzke, Ph.D., dean

 - Students who receive an IP in Thesis 599 or a graduate course are normally expected to comply with the academic regulation that the work be completed within one year.
-However, in exceptional cases the dean of the Graduate School may, upon recommendation of the graduate program director, extend the period of time which a student has to complete his or her thesis or the course and receive a grade.
+However, in exceptional cases the dean of the Graduate School may, upon recommendation of the graduate program director, extend the period of time which a student has to complete the thesis or the course and receive a grade.

-- No course or practicum numbered above 499 may be taken on a “pass/no pass” basis for hours required toward an advanced degree except Thesis 599, Dissertation 699/699X, or if the grade mode for the course has been designated in the Bulletin by the individual graduate program as pass/no pass.
+- No course or practicum numbered above 499 may be taken on a “pass/no pass” basis for credit hours required toward an advanced degree except Thesis 599, Dissertation 699/699X, or if the grade mode for the course has been designated in the Bulletin by the individual graduate program as pass/no pass.

-- Thirty semester hours of courses numbered 500 and above are the minimum requirements for a master’s degree.
-(Consult the individual programs for the precise requirements as some programs require more than 30 hours.)
+- Thirty semester credit hours of courses numbered 500 and above are the minimum requirements for a master’s degree.
+(Consult the individual programs for the precise requirements as some programs require more than 30 credit hours.)

 - Students must have a cumulative G.P.A. of 3.00 to earn a degree.